gmontana77/Electoral_Monitoring_App/README.md

 Once logged in you can complete the survey about the election process.

-To see the Results, run Expresson the backend ### `node Server` at src/server Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+To see the Results of the survey, you need to run Express ### `node Server.js` at src/server Open [http://localhost:5000](http://localhost:5000) to view it in the browser, go back to see the results of the survey.